 What is eMAR?

 eMAR (or Electronic Medication Administration Record) is the digital alternative to a paper MAR chart.
-MAR charts (Medication Administration Records) are used throughout the health and social care industry, including within home care, to record details of any medication that a person takes whilst receiving care.
+MAR charts (Medication Administration Records) or MAR sheets are used throughout the health and social care industry, including within home care, to record details of any medication that a person takes whilst receiving care.

 What is a MAR chart?